facebookresearch/Project_FARSI/README.md

 # Project_FARSI
-FARSI is a pre-rtl design space exploration framework.
+FARSI is a agile pre-rtl design space exploration framework.
 It allows SOC designers to find optimal designs given a set of constraints (performance/power/area and development cost).